 1. Brahmin: the intellectual and spiritual leaders

 2. Kshatriyas: the protectors and public servants of society

 Many subcategories also exist within each caste.
 The “untouchables” are a class of citizens that are outside the caste system and considered to be in the lowest level of the societal hierarchy.

-Samsara: Hinduism, Berkley Center for Religion, Peace, and World Affairs at Georgetown University.
+Samsara: Hinduism, Berkley Centre for Religion, Peace and World Affairs at Georgetown University